ju2pom/EverythingNet/README.md

 ## How

-The library exposes a fluent API that lets you for instance use logical operators:
+The library exposes a fluent API that ease access to specific search functions.

+1. Logic

 ```csharp
 Everything everything = new Everything();